botsarefuture/AISoMeM/README.md

 ## Acknowledgments

-- Shoutout to the open-source community and contributors.
+A big thank you to the open-source community and all contributors!